michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 - n: a long oar used in an open boat
 - n: (American football) an attempt to advance the ball by running around the end of the line
 ### Family
-sweep: sweeped, sweeper, sweeping, sweeps+;sweeper: sweepers;sweeping: sweepingly, sweepings
+- sweep: sweeped, sweeper, sweeping, sweeps+
+- sweeper: sweepers
+- sweeping: sweepingly, sweepings
 ### Examples
 - To read Trump’s win as some kind of sweeping victory for conservatism would be absurd.
 - But their actions starting Tuesday to end Obamacare will be far less sweeping, at least initially, than a full-blown repeal of the law.